What is the College Student Congress?

 Frequently Asked Questions

-Applications for the 2024 College Student Congress are due by January 5, 2024 for full consideration.
-All applicants will be notified of decisions by early February.
-For further questions about the College Student Congress, please contact Abby Didawick, Program Manager, at adidawick@henryclaycenter.org.
+Applications for the 2025 College Student Congress are now open, with a deadline of January 15, 2025.
+All applicants will be notified of their decisions by early to mid-February 2025.
+If you have any questions about the College Student Congress, please reach out to Abby Didawick, Director of Operations and Programs, at adidawick@henryclaycenter.org.

 What else is required besides the application?